RichardErkhov/FastFaceSwap/README.md

 To choose the gpu you want to run on: in globalsz.py, on the line with `select_gpu = None` you can make it `select_gpu = [0, 1]` or something similar (these numbers are id of gpus, starting from 0).

+TL;DR. This tool was created just to make fun to remake memes, put yourself in the movies and other fun things.
+Some people on the other hand are doing some nasty things using this software, which is not intended way to use this software.
+Please be a good person, and don’t do harm to other people.
+Do not hold my liable for anything.
+This tool is provided for experimental and creative purposes only.
+It allows users to generate and manipulate multimedia content using deep learning technology.
+Users are cautioned that the tool's output, particularly deepfake content, can have ethical and legal implications.
+TL;DR ended ====

+Educational and Ethical Use: Users are encouraged to use this tool in a responsible and ethical manner.
+It should primarily serve educational and artistic purposes, avoiding any malicious or misleading activities that could harm individuals or deceive the public.

+Informed Consent: If the tool is used to create content involving real individuals, ensure that you have obtained explicit and informed consent from those individuals to use their likeness.
+Using someone's image without permission can infringe upon their privacy and rights.

+Transparency: If you decide to share or publish content created with this tool, it is important to clearly indicate that the content is generated using deep learning technology.
+Transparency helps prevent misunderstandings and misinformation.

+Legal Considerations: Users are responsible for complying with all applicable laws and regulations related to content creation and sharing.
+Unauthorized use of copyrighted materials, defamation, and invasion of privacy could lead to legal consequences.

+Social Responsibility: Please consider the potential social impact of the content you create.
+Misuse of this tool could contribute to the spread of misinformation, deepening distrust, and undermining the credibility of authentic media.

+No Warranty: This tool is provided "as is," without any warranties or guarantees of any kind, either expressed or implied.
+The developers of this tool are not liable for any direct, indirect, incidental, special, or consequential damages arising from the use of the tool.

+Feedback and Improvement: We encourage users to provide feedback on their experiences with the tool.
+Your insights can contribute to refining the technology and addressing potential concerns.

+By using this tool, you acknowledge that you have read and understood this disclaimer.
+You agree to use the tool responsibly and in accordance with all applicable laws and ethical standards.
+The developers of this tool retain the right to modify, suspend, or terminate access to the tool at their discretion.

 to use all gpus, `select_gpu = None`

 Multigpu mode for now only supports just face swapping, **without the enhancer**!!!
 So if you want enhancer to work, for now select only one gpu.